Liquid trade waste

 Step 1.Submit the application form

-Complete and submit the application form below and pay the fee specified in the form.
+Complete and submit the application form below, pay the fee specified in the form.
 You can find application fees and ongoing discharge costs in our fees and charges

 If you do not own the property, you will need to include approval from the owner (there is a link to the form in the application below).
-We bill the owner for all ongoing trade waste and sewer charges.
+In doing this, the land owner acknowledges the business activities proposed for their land, and accepts responsibility for ongoing liquid trade waste and sewer charges.
 They may seek to recoup costs.

 Liquid Trade Waste Application Form